US weekly jobless claims fall, but millions still unemployed

 But the number of people staying on benefits remained high, with the so-called continued claims number at 20.929 million for the week ended May 30th, the most recent data available for that metric.
 This was still lower than 21.268 million in the prior week.

-The weekly jobless claims report, the most timely data on the economy’s health, followed news last Friday of a surprise 2.5 million increase in nonfarm payrolls in May.
-It reinforced views that the labour market has weathered the worst of the turbulence.
-But claims for jobless benefits are still more than double their peak during the 2007-09 great recession.
+The weekly jobless claims report, the most timely data on the economy’s health, followed news last Friday of a surprise 2.5 million increase in non-farm payrolls in May.
+It reinforced views the labour market has weathered the worst of the turbulence.
+But claims for jobless benefits are still more than double their peak during the 2007-2009 great recession.

 “The steady retreat in claims is a positive development, but the labour market has suffered a traumatic blow and a full recovery will be measured in years, not weeks or months,” said Nancy Vanden Houten, lead US economist at Oxford Economics in New York.
 “The figures don’t capture the full extent of the blow dealt to workers during this unique crisis.”